 Intestinal parasites are very common in outdoor cats and those who have had fleas.
 Intestinal parasites are not always easy to catch.
 The easiest types of parasites to spot are tapeworm and roundworm.

 Worms such as whipworms and hookworms are a little harder to detect.
 This is due to their reluctance in showing up in fecal floats.
+Science is still working on ways to detect them reliably, hence this recent study in Finland.

 It is important to remember that no worming tablets or treatments will get rid of all parasites.
 It can be hard to know which intestinal parasite your cat is carrying.
 Which is why it is important for prolonged cases to be referred to a vet.
 Your vet will carry out a blood test to find, out which parasites your cat is a host to.